| Duration |

 A trip to Egypt isn’t complete without seeing the Great Sphinx of Giza.
 Built during Pharaoh Khafre’s reign (c.
 2558–2532 BCE), this massive statue has the body of a lion and the head of a human.
 Guarding Khafre's pyramid, the Sphinx has stood for nearly 4,500 years, representing the grandeur and mystery of ancient Egypt.

-A highlight of your day will be exploring the Grand Egyptian Museum, an architectural marvel opening in 2020.
+A highlight of your day will be exploring the New Grand Egyptian Museum, an architectural marvel opening in 2020.
 This museum will feature over 100,000 artifacts from ancient Egypt, including the treasures of King Tutankhamun.
 Get ready to be amazed by its collection and the rich history of this incredible civilization.

 After a full day of exploration, you’ll head to the airport to catch your flight to Luxor.
 Upon arrival, you’ll check into your hotel and enjoy a restful night’s sleep, recharging for the adventures that await the next day.